 Single Day Hike to Shivapuri day-trip is ideal for anyone spending an extra day in Kathmandu.
-However, will help you get away from the hustle and bustle of the city life and into the calmness and serenity of a quiet hike in the Shivapuri National Park.
-Shivapuri Nagarjun National park offers best hike and trek around Kathmandu.
-The hike to Shivapuri hill (2,732 m) from northern border of Kathmandu takes about 8 hrs.
-Single day hike to Shivapuri is the second highest hill around Kathmandu.
+However, will help you get away from the hustle and bustle of city life and into the calmness and serenity of a quiet hike in the Shivapuri National Park.
+Shivapuri Nagarjun National park offers the best hike and trek around Kathmandu.
+The hike to Shivapuri hill (2,732 m) from the northern border of Kathmandu takes about 8 hrs.
+Single-day hike to Shivapuri is the second highest hill around Kathmandu.
 Shivapuri has remained untouched because of its religious significance and importance as a watershed supplying water to Kathmandu.

 Likewise, in 1975, conservation work was started with its proclamation as Shivapuri watershed and wildlife reserve.
 And in 2002, it was given the status of Shivapuri National Park and in 2009.
 It expanded, covering 159sq km with the addition of Nagarjun forest reserve.
 A size it still presently holds.
-The park includes some historical and religious sites, and a popular hiking route for local people and tourists.
-Shivpuri is described in the Skanda Purana’s Nepalmahatmya as “auspicious place of Lord Shiva, filled with Shivalingams.
+The park includes some historical and religious sites and a popular hiking route for local people and tourists.
+Shivpuri is described in the Skanda Purana’s Nepalmahatmya as “auspicious place of Lord Shiva, filled with Shiva lingams.